 In the words of Energy Minister Claire Perry, “This new Sector Deal will drive a surge in the clean, green offshore wind revolution that is powering homes and businesses across the UK, bringing investment into coastal communities and ensuring we maintain our position as global leaders in this growing sector.”

 Chancellor of the Exchequer Philip Hammond’s 2019 Spring Statement has once more demonstrated the Government’s commitment to environmental action.
 Included in the Spring Statement are measures that create new emissions and fuel regulations for new-built homes, require airlines to offer carbon offsetting options for passengers, and introduce new energy efficiency schemes for small businesses.

 Most important of all is the Government’s new biodiversity requirement plan for the UK and its overseas territories.
 Under the plan, developers will have to demonstrate that their construction plans would enhance the UK’s biodiversity and protect natural habitats.
 If a net gain in biodiversity is not achievable on site, developers would have to directly fund conservation efforts elsewhere, such as tree planting or wildlife protection.

 I am also pleased to see that overall renewable energy use in the UK has gone up year on year since 2010, with this past year seeing the biggest increase in usage on record.

 The Chancellor has indicated that the enthusiasm of the young people striking has not gone unnoticed.
-These measures outlined in the Spring Statement should remind them that the government takes their concerns seriously, and is doing far more on this issue than any government before or since.
+These measures outlined in the Spring Statement should remind them that the Government takes their concerns seriously, and is doing far more on this issue than any previous government ever has.